it-hao/Super-Resolution/README.md

-# Awesome-Super-Resolution（in progress...）
+# Super-Resolution（in progress...）

-collect some super-resolution related papers, datasets, metrics and repositories.
+Collect some image SR related papers, datasets, metrics and repositories.

-most of these contents are referenced from [here.](<https://github.com/ChaofWang/Awesome-Super-Resolution>) Thank you!!!
+Most of these contents are referenced from [here.](<https://github.com/ChaofWang/Awesome-Super-Resolution>) Thank you!!!

 ## **1.Important Repositories**

-### Awesome paper list:
+### Awesome Paper List

 [Paper with code: Super Resolution](https://paperswithcode.com/task/super-resolution)